dessalines/flowchat/README.md

-[FlowChat](http://flowchat.tk) &mdash; A live updating, threaded chat platform with voting.
+[FlowChat](http://flowchat.tk) &mdash; An open-source, live updating, threaded chat platform with voting.
 ==========
 ![](http://img.shields.io/version/0.1.0.png?color=green)
 [![Build Status](https://travis-ci.org/tchoulihan/flowchat.png)](https://travis-ci.org/tchoulihan/flowchat)

 [FlowChat](http://flowchat.tk) is an open-source, self-hostable, live-updating discussion platform, featuring chatrooms with threaded conversations, and voting.

+It can act as an alternative to forums, as a private team communication platform(like slack), or a content creation platform(like reddit).

-Flowchat tries to solve the problem of having a fluid, free-feeling group chat, while allowing for side conversations so that every comment doesn't interrupt the flow, and so multiple conversations can take place at once.
+Flowchat tries to solve the problem of having a fluid, free-feeling group chat, while allowing for side conversations so that every comment isn't at the top level.
+Multiple conversations can take place at once, without interrupting the flow of the chatroom.

 It features:
 - A complete chat application with live updating, threaded discussion.
+- Private or public discussions
 - [Range voting](http://rangevoting.org/UniqBest.html) for both comments and discussions.
 Range voting is easier to use and more expressive than simple like and dislike.
-- Private or public discussions
 - Customizable discussion and comment sorting, by recentness, and popularity.
 - Discussion hashtags.
 - Discussion creators can block users, or delete comments.